Thelma-dot/Electrical-3/QUICK_DEPLOY.md

 ### **Test 3: Test Backend Connection**
 - Try logging in (use any credentials)
-- Should connect to Vercel backend
+- Should connect to Render backend
 - You'll see API calls in console

 ---